|Quick Facts: Janitors and Building Cleaners|

 Janitors and building cleaners keep many types of buildings clean, orderly, and in good condition.

-Most janitors and building cleaners work indoors, but some work outdoors part of the time, sweeping walkways, mowing lawns, or shoveling snow.
-Because office buildings are usually cleaned while they are empty, many cleaning workers work evening hours.
+Most janitors and building cleaners work indoors.
+However, some work outdoors part of the time, sweeping walkways, mowing lawns, and removing snow.
+Because office buildings often are cleaned while they are empty, many cleaners work evening hours.
 The work can be physically demanding and sometimes dirty and unpleasant.

 Compare the job duties, education, job growth, and pay of janitors and building cleaners with similar occupations.